Parth Joshi

 Objectives:1.
 Study of vibration analysis of tapered roller bearings2.
 Scrap reduction and improvement of efficiency of the channel.Description:The Six Sigma approach DMAIC (Design-Measure-Analyze-Improve-Control) was followed throughout the project.
 Losses due scrap at each stage of manufacturing, false rejection during quality inspection and poor efficiency were the major problems.‘Dents and honing defect’ were identified as major defects.
 Possible causes of occurrences of dents were identified.
 Dirt was identified as a major cause of false rejection.
 Some modifications in the honing machine as well as the installation of new cleaning equipment were suggested.
 The results of these observations were presented to the channel supervisors and the suggestions were implemented.Based on our analysis the channel has installed a new washing machine which has given excellent results.

-Parth Joshi Education Details
+Parth Joshi education

-Frequently Asked Questions about Parth Joshi
+Frequently asked questions about Parth Joshi

 What company does Parth Joshi work for?

-Parth Joshi works for Indian Institute Of Technology, Bombay
+Parth Joshi works for Indian Institute of Technology, Bombay.

 What schools did Parth Joshi attend?